top of page

 I believe that to "know thyself" really is one of the most important wisdom nuggets out there.
 I'm interested in using the arts to better know myself.
 As we better know ourselves, we:

 1.)
-See that we have been socially conditioned to behave and believe as we do; and that we have the power to change any paradigms that no longer serve us.
+See that in many ways we have been socially conditioned to behave and believe as we do; and that we have the power to change any paradigms that no longer serve us.

 2.)
 See that underneath all the labels, we are all made up of the same stuff, whatever you want to call it; elements, atoms, consciousness.

 Knowing those things is empowering because it tells me that the world can be different than it is.
-What qualities do I look for in an alternate reality?
+Am I talking about my inner world, or the outer world?
+Yes!
+What qualities do I look for in a beautiful world?

 What lens should we use?